broadinstitute/cromshell/developer_docs/publish_release.md

 Cromshell can be installed from a brew tap or through pypi.
 Instructions on how to publish to these repos are detailed below.

+## Steps Summary
+1. Set the correct version for the repository using bumpversion and merge changes to main. (e.g. `bumpversion --new-version 2.1.1 minor`)
+2. Create a GitHub release.
+The release notes may be subdivided by "Feature Additions" and "Bug Fixes".
+3. Publish on Brew.
+4. Publish on PyPi.

 ## Brew Tap

 Regular update of broadinstitute/dsp tap is needed as new releases of Cromshell are made.